-Some people are lucky enough to spend Thanksgiving dinner with their grown children, let alone five nights a week.
+Some people are lucky enough just to spend a holiday dinner with their grown children, let alone five nights a week.
 It’s essential to make the most of the time we do have together.

-When we’re young, we think we have all the time in the world.
-It’s not until we get older that we realize how precious time is.
+When we’re young, we believe we have all the time in the world.
+It’s not until we get older that we realize the preciousness of time.

 At the end of your life, you will never regret not having passed one more test, winning one more verdict or not closing one more deal.
 You will regret time not spent with a husband, a child, a friend, or a parent.” – Barbara Bush

 2. Thankful For Time Giving Bonds